 The hoststat command should just be a link to sendmail, in a fashion similar to newaliases.
 This command lists the status of the last mail transaction with all remote hosts.
+The -v flag will prevent the status display from being truncated.
 It functions only when the HostStatusDirectory option is set.